VidCruiter Logo

 Ready to impress as a candidate in one-way interviews?

 Maximize your success in one-way interviews.
-Discover essential tips and strategies in our guide: How to Ace Your Video Interview.
+Discover essential tips and strategies in our comprehensive guide: How to Ace Your Video Interview.

-A one-way interview is a structured interview that invites candidates to record short video responses to predetermined interview questions on any device.
+A one-way interview is a structured interview that invites candidates to record short video responses to pre-set interview questions on any device.
 Unlike a live interview, there is no interviewer present.
-A hiring manager or recruiter reviews and rates the applicants’ video submissions asynchronously using an interview scorecard.

 One-way interviews are also called pre-recorded interviews, on-demand interviews, self-paced interviews, or asynchronous interviews.
-They are primarily used as a screening step because they boast benefits that phone interviews don’t offer.

 Candidate Participation: The candidates receive an invitation to access the interview and are given a deadline for submission.
 They can choose to record and submit their responses at any time before the deadline.